Who Will Know I Filed Bankruptcy?

 It occurs pretty fast after you have formally filed for bankruptcy, usually within five days of submitting your paperwork.

-Therefore, within those five days, all the people to whom you owe money will know you have declared insolvency.
+Therefore, within those five days, all the people to whom you owe money will know you have declared bankruptcy.

 Some additional bodies will be notified of your bankruptcy as well.